eduardoewgo/bitstrapped-api/README.md

 ## Objective (as per requirements)
-Once a file is uploaded on GStorage, the Pub/Sub should be responsible to active a nodejs endpoint to process the new file and save its contents to BigQuery.
+Once a file is uploaded on GStorage, the Pub/Sub should be responsible to activate a nodejs endpoint to process the new file and save its contents to BigQuery.

 Cloud Build is triggered on commits in the master branch,